sumitkapoor/carnd_project1/writeup_template.md

 #**Finding Lane Lines on the Road**

 ##Introduction
-The following document describes the steps required to identify lanes lines on an image or video of a road.
+The following document describes the steps required to identify lane lines on an image or video of a road.
 The steps are based on self driving nanodegree program conducted by Udacity.

 The document first describes the goal of the project, the process that was taken to identify the lanes along with the issues faced and how they were finally resolved.
+The document continues to explore potential shortcoming along with suggested improvement in brief and ends with the results for the current project.

 ----